 Be sure to ask your oncologist or cancer care dietitian about your specific nutritional needs.

-I hope you found this information on Sugars and Cancer helpful.
-I look forward to exploring the other carbohydrates with you in Part 2 (Fiber) and Part 3 (Starches) in this series.
-Be sure to sign up for Pink Ribbon Runner Newsletter and Emails to be notified when these articles are published.
+Be sure to sign up for Pink Ribbon Runner Newsletter and Emails to be notified when more articles about healthy living are published.

 In the meantime, perhaps you might be interested in these other articles…